nitheshreddy07/Advance-digital-communication-modulation-schemes-using-matlab/README.md

 ## 1.Binary Amplitude shift keying using MATLAB
 ## 2.Binary Frequency shify keying using MATLAB
 ## 3.Binary Phase shift keying using MATLAB
+## 4.Quaduature Amplitude modulation using MATLAB
+## 5.MPSK using MATLAB
+## 6.Linear block code using MATLAB
+## 7.Syndrome Decoding using MATLAB